 I went through all the grades with her, won a classical piano competition and learnt much.
 Eventually, old age caught up with her and she had to stop teaching.
 Luckily another great piano teacher was waiting in the wings, one Betty McConnell, niece of Madame McConnell.

-Miss McConnell, as she was known to me then, was head of music at Chigwell School and a very fine pianist indeed.
-She was able to teach classical piano to the very highest level.
-I was by then playing some advanced classical pieces and my new teacher was able to present and break down the various hurdles of such pieces in a way that made them achievable challenges rather than impossible mountains to climb.
+Miss McConnell, as she was known to me then, was head of music at Chigwell School and a very fine pianist and teacher indeed.
+I was by then playing some advanced classical pieces, and my new teacher was able to present and break down the various hurdles of such pieces in a way that made them achievable challenges rather than impossible mountains to climb.
 Just about anything can be taught (or learnt) if it's approached in small, manageable 'chunks', I realised then.

-After a couple of years, Miss McConnell moved to another part of the country, so at the age of 15 (or was it 16) I was without a piano teacher.
-But by then I had learnt how to learn!
+After a couple of years, Miss McConnell moved to another part of the country, so at the age of 16 I was without a piano teacher.
+But by then I had learnt how to learn.
 And I continued learning.